rmsanchez93/intro_to_agile/README.md

 ## Learning Goals:
         - [] Define the Agile Methodlogy
         - [] Describe examples of practicing Agile
+        - [] Explain Scrum
         - [] Set up Trello Board in MVP format

 ## before we begin

 Think of past 4 projects, how organized were we?
 What could we have done better in terms of the organization?
 > (think pair share)

+## Lets expand!
+Quick maffs. think of a start up, 10-15 people, some amazing app.
+Theres probably some marketing, a product lead, some devs and a ceo.
+Price of a software dev is anywhere from 50k(early dev) to 160k(senior dev). in a team of 5 devs, at the lowest your spending 20,833 to 66,000 a month for software development.
+Now picture youre the investor.
+DO you want to see progress asap, or after 4 months?
+That is a _lot_ of money going in.
+Whats the best *software development lifecycle* a company should have??

 ## agile manifesto